Last updated: ET

 Ecuador - Exercise a high degree of caution

-Exercise a high degree of caution in Ecuador due to high levels of crime and a high risk of natural disasters.
+Exercise a high degree of caution in Ecuador due to high levels of crime.

-Avoid non-essential travel to the province of Esmeraldas (except within 20 km of the border with Colombia where we advise against all travel).
+Avoid non-essential travel to the following provinces (except within 20 km of the border with Colombia where we advise against all travel) due to violent crime:

 Travel Health Notice - Zika virus

 The Public Health Agency of Canada has issued advice for travellers on the Zika virus, recommending that Canadians practice special health precautions while travelling in affected countries.
 Pregnant women and those considering becoming pregnant should avoid travel to Ecuador.
 See Health for more information.

 Travel to and within areas immediately bordering Colombia is dangerous due to the presence of drug traffickers and criminal organizations.
 The risk of violence, kidnappings, armed assaults and extortion is high.

 Canadian and other foreign tourists and oil workers have been kidnapped in these areas.

 Crime rates in Ecuador are high.
 Arrest and detention rates are low and contribute to high levels of criminality.